kms15/Attic/notes/ConnectX5-SRIOV-notes.md

   - The tc flower rules are quite low level (e.g. they don't even implement mac learning?) and would probably be much easier to use with a higher level tool running on top (e.g. open vswitch).

-### Open v-switch

-This seems like a very useful bit of software for both providing richer switch functionality (e.g. RTSP) and allowing for sophisticated network topologies for VMs while supporting hardware offloading either through tc/switchdev or through DPDK.
-In my experiments I found it easy to use, but without hardware offloading it dropped the iperf3 performance to ~12 Gbps, so didn't seem to be a good fit with this hardware for this use case (at least with my current hardware and skillset).
-I think I'm very likely to use it in situations with less stringent performance goals or in situations where I am able to get the hardware offloading working.

 ### vDPA